duksctf/duksctf.github.io/about.md

 permalink: /about/
 ---

-duks is a CTF team composed of people from [Kudelski Security](https://www.kudelskisecurity.com), playing to learn and have fun
+I love playing CTFs to have fun, learn something new and most importantly polish my skills.